Choosing a Camera for Landscape Photography

 2. Image-capture experience - by this I'm referring to the overall experience with making a photograph, which would include the quality of the electronic view-finder (which have improved significantly since 2016), ease of use, and ergonomics.
 For example, I have somewhat small hands and so the Sony system fits great into my hands when paired with an l-bracket, while Canon cameras tend to feel overly bulky to me.
 If you have large hands you may have the completely opposite experience!

 3. Features - this may seem like a no-brainer; however, some cameras have features that are more important to each person based on how they use it.
-Some examples would include: in-camera automatic focus stacking, as found in the Canon EOS R5 system and the Nikon D850; pinch-finger LCD zooming on image review, as found on the Nikon Z7 II; or dual-memory cards and joystick focusing as found on the Sony A7R4.
+Some examples would include: in-camera automatic focus stacking, as found in the Canon EOS R5 system and the Nikon Z8; pinch-finger LCD zooming on image review, as found on the Nikon Z8; or Sony A7R5, or dual-memory cards and joystick focusing as found on the Sony A7R5.
+Another nice feature that you may want to look for is subject specific AI-tracking that exists in the Sony A7R5.
+This feature is essential for wildlife photography and I couldn't leave home without it now.

 4. Cost and value of the whole system - this is of course a tricky one since used gear can be obtained for great deals, especially larger, bulkier DSLR systems now that more and more people are adopting mirrorless as the standard.
 Value is an important consideration as well, meaning, bang for the buck or quality-to-cost ratio.
 Generally speaking, Sony lenses are a bit more expensive than the Nikon or Canon equivalents, but tend to be smaller and lighter.